0xKushwaha/hackme/README.md

 | Multi-table | Directory with multiple CSVs or parquet files |
 | Mixed | Images + CSV labels, audio + metadata, etc. |

-For non-tabular data, **UnknownFormatAgent** inspects the directory structure and content, then decides on analysis strategy.
+For non-tabular or unrecognised formats, **UnknownFormatAgent** runs a 3-phase investigation (magic-byte sniff → 30+ parser probe → deep schema extraction) and reports what it finds.
 Large Parquet files are streamed via PyArrow — never fully loaded into memory for initial profiling.

 ---